scaleoutsystems/scaleout-client/README.rst

 Relationship to Scaleout FEDn
 =============================

-Scaleout Edge is an evolution of FEDn, the federated learning framework that Scaleout has been developing since 2019.
+Scaleout Edge is the evolution of FEDn, the federated learning framework that Scaleout has been developing since 2019.
 FEDn now forms the federated learning engine in Scaleout Edge.
 Core federated learning features include:

 - Tiered federated learning architecture enabling massive scalability and resilience.